smallboy-dev/Vitalswap/README.md

 ## Demo Quick Guide

 - **Page Animations:**
-  - Scroll down—the hero, fee cards, calculator, rates, and other major blocks will gracefully fade/slide into view.
+  - Scroll down the hero, fee cards, calculator, rates, and other major blocks will gracefully fade/slide into view.
 Animations run only once as each element enters the viewport.
   - If your OS/browser prefers reduced motion, all effects are automatically disabled for accessibility.

 - **Dark Mode:**
-  - Click the theme toggle in the header. the entire UI—including Fee breakdowns, tables, cards, and the Floating Assistant—adapts backgrounds, borders, and text for a beautiful night mode.
+  - Click the theme toggle in the header. the entire UI—including Fee breakdowns, tables, cards, and the Floating Assistant adapts backgrounds, borders, and text for a beautiful night mode.

 - **Floating Assistant:**
   - Tap the bottom-right AI button to reveal the chat.
 Try on your phone or mobile emulator; the chat panel and controls scale and reflow for all mobile sizes.